-After REST call
+• After REST call

 Just like the before REST call event, but this is fired after the default handler has already executed and returned its value.
 That return value is also passed in the event.info for possible alteration by the receiving handler.
 The identifier for this event is, e.g., rest.get.item/:id.after.

-You may alter the existing return value or override it completely using preventDefault and addResponse on the event.
+You may alter the existing return value, for example adding an additional property or override it completely using preventDefault and addResponse on the event